Big Tobacco squares up as EU rules aim to track every cigarette

 The legislation, which takes effect over the next two years, is part of a package that also slaps no-holds-barred pictures of the health effects of smoking on packets, and bans menthol.
 Alongside it, an international treaty ratified by 178 countries - the Framework Convention on Tobacco Control (FCTC) - aims to ensure similar measures are introduced right across the world.

-There's one problem, however: The big international tobacco firms - Philip Morris International (PM.N), British American, Japan Tobacco (2914.T) and Imperial Tobacco IMT.L already use a track and trace system called Codentify, developed by Philip Morris, which they say works perfectly well.
+There's one problem, however: The big international tobacco firms - Philip Morris International, British American, Japan Tobacco and Imperial Tobacco already use a track and trace system called Codentify, developed by Philip Morris, which they say works perfectly well.

 They do not want to have to add costly third-party systems to their massive operations, which turned out more than 2 trillion cigarettes last year.